Find the badminton gear that fits your game

 Every recommendation breaks down into five named factors: style, discipline, level, budget, and body fit.
 Product-page sources, editor notes, and community references are labelled separately.

-Every pick separates product-page specs, editor interpretation, and cited community evidence, with confidence labels showing which parts are verified and which still need a second look.
+Every pick separates product-page specs, my take, and cited community evidence, with confidence labels showing which parts are verified and which still need a second look.

 Built for how badminton is actually played